8-day adventure

 Accommodation

-On the first and last nights of this trip we will be staying in comfortable 3 star hotel accommodation in the capital city of Amman.
-Accommodation will be in twin or double en-suit rooms.
-Our hotel is positioned on the outskirts of Amman to avoid potentially long delays due to traffic when leaving the city.
+On the first and last nights of this trip you will be staying in comfortable 3 star hotel accommodation in the capital city of Amman.
+Accommodation will be in twin or double en-suite rooms.

 On all other nights we will be camping.
-In Petra we use a well equipped quiet campsite, ideally located in “little Petra” at the gates of the site.
+In Petra we use a well equipped quiet campsite, ideally located near “little Petra”.
 You will stay in a fixed camp with twin beds in small but comfortable tents with shared bathroom facilities.
 Blankets are provided and there is a single electrical socket in each tent which is turned on at night fall.
 It is a good idea to bring along a multi USB charging hub to make the most of the single socket in your tent.
-In winter when there is a risk of snow we may stay in a nearby hotel instead.
+In winter when there is a risk of snow, we may stay in a nearby hotel instead.

 Transport